aloretocornidez/workshops/linux-workshop/readme.md

 Author: Alan Manuel Loreto Cornídez

-Purpose: Linux is a powerful tool that can be used to change and optimize your workflow to better fit your needs, what can you do to get started?
+Purpose: Linux is a powerful tool that can be used to change and optimize your workflow to better fit your needs.
+By learning to leverage command line tools that are commonly found in linux, you can complete your work more efficiently with the added benefits of privacy and security.

 ## What Is Linux?